Evaluating Pharmacists’ Role In Veterinary Medication Management and Education

 Impact of Pet Ailments

 As veterinary medicine evolves with expanding roles and specialties, the realities of medication management in companion animal care expose significant challenges impacting both clinical outcomes and client experience.
-Unlike human patients who manage their own treatment, pet owners are responsible for administering medications, making compliance and proper administration critical yet difficult.
+Unlike human patients who manage their own treatment, pet owners are responsible for administering medications, making adherence and proper administration critical yet difficult.

 Owner administration challenges further compound these risks.
-For example, behavioral resistance from pets, difficulty with tablet administration, and owner injury during dosing attempts are commonly reported barriers that directly affect medication success rates.12 Together, these data highlight how medication complexity and suboptimal adherence are integral problems in veterinary care that can undermine therapeutic efficacy and increase risk for both pets and owners.
+For example, behavioral resistance from pets, difficulty with tablet administration, and owner injury during dosing attempts are commonly reported barriers that directly affect medication success rates.12 Together, these data highlight how medication complexity and suboptimal adherence are integral problems in veterinary care that can undermine therapeutic efficacy and increase risk for pets and owners.

 Rationale for Pharmacist Involvement